serap1005/sera_park_portfolio/car-insurance-fraud/README.md

 ## **Threshold Selection**
 <img src="images/pr_curve.png" width="620">

-- We select the operating point from the **Precision–Recall curve** (see figure) rather than a fixed default threshold, to raise fraud **recall** at a manageable precision.
+- Selected the operating point from the **Precision–Recall curve** (see figure) rather than a fixed default threshold, to raise fraud **recall** at a manageable precision.

 ---